nadiakay/k-and-r-exercises/README.md

 # c-programming-k-and-r

-Solutions to exercises from *The C Programming Language, 2nd Ed.* by Kerighan and Ritchie
+Solutions to exercises from _The C Programming Language, 2nd Ed._ by Kerighan and Ritchie

+Excluded simplest early exercises and those not involving writing code